mrlindzer3/Gravitywell-quantum-controller-3t/Aethel_RTL_Core_Specification.md

 * **Parallel Processing Fabric:** Instead of a CPU looping through 1,024 nodes one by one, a separate physical instance of the `Aethel_Gravity_Well_Node_Processor` is instantiated on-chip for every single optical potential well.
 The entire array processes spatial error corrections in perfect parallel synchronization.

 ---
+---

+## ADDENDUM EX-2026: SYSTEM HORIZON EXTENSIONS

+### 1. Fault-Tolerant Braid-Shielding
+The Tier 2 sensing matrix evaluates real-time variance in particle displacement.
+If a specific spatial coordinate registers thermal noise exceeding standard parameters, the Tier 1 memristor array initiates a hardware-level coordinate detour.
+This protocol adjusts the pixel intensity array in a continuous wave, warping the physical path of the particle around the disruption zone.
+This layout prevents localized decoherence and maintains the topological calculations.

+### 2. Multi-Tile Interconnect Network
+The architecture is designed for modular scalability.
+Each `gravitywell-quantum-controller-3t` chip includes dedicated **Edge-Routing Interfaces**.
+When a particle track reaches the outer perimeter of a single chip's Poincaré disk ($r > 0.95$), the edge routing bridge initiates a direct data handoff across the border to the adjacent tile, extending the computing canvas to multi-chip arrays.

+### 3. COTS FPGA & DMD Emulation Sandbox
+To lower the barrier to physical verification, the register layout supports Commercial Off-The-Shelf (COTS) emulation.
+The 16-bit fixed-point voltage tracking registers can be mapped directly to high-speed Digital Micromirror Device (DMD) controllers.
+This setup allows researchers to project real, reactive optical tweezers into standard vacuum chambers using the exact RTL logic before committing to custom silicon manufacturing.

 ## 2. Hardware Enforced Boundary Security (Hyperbolic Clipping)
 As nanoparticles move toward the outer edge of the Poincaré disk, the pre-calculated `static_metric_scale` factor increases exponentially.
 In software, this poses a risk of memory overflows or infinite values.